 📍 Place Sainte-Gudule, 1000 Brussels

-Dominican Church
+The Dominican Church

 📍 Avenue de la Renaissance 40, 1000 Brussels

-The Musical Instruments Museum (MIM)
+The Museum of Musical Instruments (MIM)

 📍 Rue Montagne de la Cour 2, 1000 Brussels